My Experience Earning the ASP Designation

 Applying for the Exam

 After deciding to begin the process of earning the ASP, the first step is applying to be eligible to sit for the exam.
 BCSP charges $160.00 to apply for the exam.
 The basic requirements are as followed (directly pulled from BCSP.org):

 All individuals applying for the ASP must have a bachelor’s degree or higher in any field from an accredited institution; or an associate degree in safety, health, or environmental from an accredited institution.
 Experience Requirement:

-ASP candidates must have one year professional safety experience to sit for the ASP exam.
+ASP candidates must have one year of professional safety experience to sit for the ASP exam.

-The application process is rather straight forward.
+The application process is rather straightforward.
 It is much like a resume where they ask you to provide details on your experience.
 They want to ensure that the majority of your duties of the position(s) you list relate directly to safety functions.
-As for education experience, you must have electronic copies of your transcripts to provide them.
+As for educational experience, you must have electronic copies of your transcripts to provide them.
 Within two weeks of applying, I received a confirmation that I was eligible to sit for the exam.